pryv/dev-site/source/customer-resources/mfa.md

 MFA must be activated per user account.
 You can implement this in your onboarding flow or at a later time.
 After obtaining a `personal` token from an [auth.login](https://api.pryv.com/reference/#login-user) API call, you must call the [activate MFA](https://api.pryv.com/reference/#activate-mfa) API method, providing the user's MFA data.
 This will trigger the challenge sent to the user.

 You should use the [Confirm MFA activation](/reference/#confirm-mfa-activation) to send the obtained challenge in the payload it expects.
-If confirmation is successful, the MFA data provided at activation is saved in the user's `.mfa` stream.
+If confirmation is successful, the MFA data provided at activation is saved in the user's `.mfa` stream, alongside `recoveryCodes` which you receive for [later deactivation](#deactivation-and-recovery).

 ### Usage